preciofishbone/OmniaDocs/team-collaboration/announcements/index.rst

 Announcements can also be added as a separate control.

-Important announcements, the messages, is handled through Omnia Admin, see:
+Important announcements, the messages, are created and edited through Omnia Admin, see: :doc:`Omnia Feature </web-content-management/news/important-announcements>`

 Settings for the control
 ************************
-When the Announcements control is added as a separat control, the following settings are available:
+When the Announcements control is added as a separate control, the following settings are available:

 .. image:: announcement-settings.png